aryanjain2005/Disaster-Alert-System/README.md

 - **Backend:** Flask[Python]
 - **Database:** MongoDB

-## 3. Usage Guide
+## 3. User Guide
 ### 3.1 How to Create Account
 1. Click on the "Sign up" button.
 ![Sign Up](./images/login_page.png)
 2. Enter your email and click on "Enter".
 ![Enter email](./images/signup_email.png)
 3. You will receive an OTP on your email.
-Enter the required details along with OTP and click on "Enter".
+Enter the required details along with the OTP and click on "Enter".
 ![Enter details](./images/signup_form.png)
 Your account has been created and now you are ready to login and book parking slots as per requirement.